-TABL TABLE 1.2: STRUCTURE OF THIS EIAR Ch.
-Title Content 10 Noise and Vibration Provides an overview of the baseline noise environment, the potential impact of the proposed development and recommends mitigation measures.
-11 Microclimate Determination if there is a risk of elevated wind speeds occurring at ground level as a result of the residential extension proposed as part of the re-development of the Frascati Centre 12 Daylight and Sunlight Assessment This chapter provides an assessment of the potential impact of the proposed development on the daylight and sunlight received by surrounding sensitive land uses and of the proposed residential uses and open spaces.
-13 Material Assets Describes the existing services and infrastructural service requirements of the proposed development and the likely impact of the proposed development on material assets.
-14 Interactions of the Foregoing Describes the potential interactions and interrelationships between the various environmental factors.
-15 Principal Mitigation and Monitoring Measures Sets out the key mitigation and monitoring measures included in the above chapters of the EIAR Document for ease of reference.
-16 Non-Technical Summary Provides a concise non-technical summary of the information contained in the EIAR
+TABLE 1.2: STRUCTURE OF THIS EIAR Ch.
+Title Content 8 Water Provides an overview of the baseline position, the potential impact of the proposed development on water quality and quantity and recommends mitigation measures.
+9 Air Quality and Climate Provides an overview of the baseline air quality and climatic environment, the potential impact of the proposed development, and recommends mitigation measures.
+10 Noise and Vibration Provides an overview of the baseline noise environment, the potential impact of the proposed development and recommends mitigation measures.
+11 Microclimate This chapter assesses the potential effects of the proposed development on the pedestrian level wind microclimate around the proposed buildings and open spaces, and in the area immediately surrounding the site, and recommends mitigation measures.
+12 Material Assets Describes the existing services and infrastructural service requirements of the proposed development and the likely impact of the proposed development on material assets.
+13 Material Assets - Traffic and Transportation Describes the existing transport services and infrastructural service requirements of the proposed development and the likely impact of the proposed development on these material assets.
+13 Interactions of the Foregoing Describes the potential interactions and interrelationships between the various environmental factors.
+14 Principal Mitigation and Monitoring Measures Sets out the key mitigation and monitoring measures included in the above chapters of the EIAR Document for ease of reference.
+Non-Technical Summary Provides a concise non-technical summary of the information contain the EIAR Provides a concise non-technical summary of the information contained in the EIAR